-The first step is to decide what information you’ll print on your business cards.
+When deciding how to make your own business cards, the first step is to decide what information you’ll want to include on them.
 There are the essential items, like these:

 Other possibilities to consider adding to your business card:

-Remember, though, that a typical business card is 2 inches by 3.5 inches, so don’t try to squeeze too much information onto one card.
+Remember, though, that a typical business card is two inches by three-and-a-half inches, so don’t try to squeeze too much information onto one card.
 Decide which elements are essential for your business, and if you need to include loads of information, consider a two-sided card.

 Technology has made the actual design of your business card quick and painless.
 You can use an existing template, upload your own images, or combine the two.
-Websites like Canva or PicMonkey provide loads of free templates, though they do require that you sign up for an account and pay for premium feature sets.
+Websites like Canva or PicMonkey can show you how to make your own business cards quickly, by providing loads of free templates (though they do require that you sign up for an account and pay for premium feature sets).
 Select a style you like, fill in the blanks, and you’re all set.

 If you’d rather stick with a brand you know, Google offers a Business Card Maker through its search engine, Chrome.
 Any of these websites will allow you to print your own designs, which we’ll discuss below, or you can order your freshly minted cards straight from the site itself.